Dornröschen

-Dornröschen (Sleeping Beauty) is a 1902 opera by Engelbert Humperdinck.
+Dornröschen (Sleeping Beauty) is a 1902 children's opera by Engelbert Humperdinck.
 The libretto, based on the story of Sleeping Beauty, was by fairy tale writer Elisabeth Ebeling and Bertha Lehrmann-Filhés, with a dialogue version by Ralf Eger who worked on Franz Lehár's operettas such as Der Zarewitsch.

 Premiere

-Dornröschen premiered on 11 December 1902 at the Stadttheater in Frankfurt-am-Main, with Humperdinck conducting.
+Dornröschen premiered on 12 November 1902 at the Stadttheater in Frankfurt-am-Main, with Ludwig Rottenberg conducting.

 Principal roles with premiere cast members: